 Several special anti-abuse rules apply, rendering the Cayman Tax even more complex.
 The law now provides that a legal arrangement – an entity that as a matter of principle cannot be a Belgian entity or taxpayer – can commit tax abuse that can then seemingly be attributed to a Belgian resident founder.

 There are three types of legal arrangements:7 type 1, type 2 and type 3:

 Trusts and other fiduciary arrangements without legal personality (e.g., trusts), this irrespective of whether they are taxable or not (in their home jurisdiction).

 Foreign entities with legal personality that are not subject to income tax in their home jurisdiction or for which the effective (corporate) income tax rate in their home jurisdiction (computed according to the Belgian tax rules) is lower than 15 per cent.
-By way of exception, and subject to certain conditions, certain entities do not qualify as legal arrangements (or can be taken out of scope of the Cayman tax).
+By way of exception, and subject to some conditions, certain entities do not qualify as legal arrangements (or can be taken out of scope of the Cayman tax).
 These include companies running an operational business (economic activity test), genuine public or institutional undertakings for collective investment in transferable securities and alternative investment funds and entities listed on a qualifying stock exchange.

 A distinction must be made between legal entities inside and outside the European Economic Area (EEA).

-Initially the EEA Decree was a closed list containing only the Luxembourg Société de Gestion de Patrimoine Familial, the Luxembourg Fondation (which does not even exist), and the Liechtenstein Anstalt and Stiftung.
+Initially the EEA Decree was a closed list containing only the Luxembourg Société de Gestion de Patrimoine Familial, the Luxembourg Fondation (which does not even exist) and the Liechtenstein Anstalt and Stiftung.

 The amendment of the EEA Decree at the end of 2018 (but with retroactive effect as from 1 January 2018) led to a paradigm shift.
 Henceforth, every EEA entity is a legal arrangement provided it falls in one of the three following open-ended categories:8

-- Investment funds in the EER, when they are held by one or more persons, are connected with one another.
+- Investment funds in the EER, when they are held by one or more persons who are connected with one another.
 If the fund is compartmentalised, this is to be assessed per compartment.
 This implies that, for example, a Luxembourg Sicav dédiée (a dedicated investment company with variable capital) or a Luxembourg Sicav-SIF (a Sicav with specialised investment fund status) (or their compartments) can potentially come within the scope of the Cayman tax.

 - All companies and legal entities that are not taxed or are subject to income tax that amounts to less than 1 per cent of the taxable income determined according to the Belgian rules of the legal arrangement.

-Initially, a Royal Decree was issued that contained a non-limitative list of entities that were presumed (subject to proof to the contrary) to qualify as a legal arrangement (non-EEA Decree).
+Initially, a royal decree was issued that contained a non-limitative list of entities that were presumed (subject to proof to the contrary) to qualify as a legal arrangement (non-EEA Decree).

-A third type of legal arrangement aims at insurance wrappers used in certain avoidance schemes.
+A third type of legal arrangement aims at insurance wrappers used in certain avoidance

 ii Inheritance tax and gift tax